Grassy Mountain Tower Trail at Lake Conasauga

 The Cohutta Wilderness is simply stunning: it’s rugged, remote, broad and beautiful.
 And it’s immense, spanning over 36,000 square miles, the largest wilderness area east of the Mississippi.
 This hike explores a glassy mountaintop lake near the Cohutta’s western border, climbing from lakeside vistas to the Grassy Mountain fire lookout tower, and exploring some beautiful forest and marsh along the way.
 The views from the historic metal tower are simply incredible, the perfect place to soak in some classic Blue Ridge beauty.

-If you go, be prepared for an extended drive on deep wilderness gravel roads.
+If you go, be prepared for an extended drive on wilderness gravel roads.
 Pack hiking gear essentials, including safety and wayfinding gear, since the wilderness is vast and remote.
 Consider spending the night: the Lake Conasauga Campground at the eastern edge of the lake offers some prime, off-grid lakeside campsites.
 And have fun out there; at just over five miles, this is one amazing hike.

 Grassy Mountain Tower Trail: the hike

 The hike reaches the Grassy Mountain trailhead near the end of the dam, hanging a right on the Grassy Mountain Tower Trail.
-The hike ascends through a forest of fern, mountain laurel and hemlock, rolling elevation over a small, shady knob.
+The hike ascends through a forest of fern, mountain laurel, and hemlock, rolling elevation over a small, shady knob.

 At 1 mile, the hike reaches a small beaver dam at the end of a grassy marsh, meeting the Lake Conasauga Songbird Trail.

-The hike veers right at the beaver dam intersection, following the Tower Trail westbound on a joined segment of the Songbird Trail.
+The route veers right at the beaver dam intersection, following the Tower Trail westbound on a joined segment of the Songbird Trail.
 The trail climbs elevation, beginning a nearly unrelenting ascent to the summit of Grassy Mountain and climbing through leafy brush and vibrant green fern.

 Grassy Mountain Tower Trail: Directions & Details